alan-turing-institute/ARC-MLFlow/README.md

 ### Container Builds

-The `mlflow-container` and `pgbouncer-container` directories contain docker files for MLFlow and PgBouncer (for managing connections to the database).
-The images are hosted with the GitHub container registry, and will be rebuilt whenever a change is pushed to the relevant directory in the repo.
+The `mlflow-container` and `pgbouncer-container` directories contain docker files for MLFlow and PgBouncer.
+The images are hosted with GitHub container registry, and will be rebuilt whenever a change is pushed to the relevant directory in the repo.

 ### Azure Deployment

 First, edit any variables you would like to in `container-app/.env` - this specifies names, passwords, and IP restrictions for the deployment, for example.
+Other aspects are hardcoded in `deploy.sh` and the MLFlow/PgBouncer dockerfiles (sorry).
 Ensure the resource group you're specifying doesn't already exist.
 By default passwords are auto-generated and access to the MLFlow server is restricted to the deployment IP address.

 ```bash
 cd container-app